LIME-ESA/lime_tbx/docs/content/analysis.md

   deviation of the mean relative difference, temporal trend if applicable, number of comparison samples, etc.
 - **NFR204**: The exported plots must be in .jpg or .pdf format.
 - **NFR205**: The user should be able to perform the simulations via command line using parameters or input files.
+- **NFR206**: Users must be informed that they have to load a user-defined SRF to run the comparison's simulations with.
+- **NFR207**: The comparison of **FR203** must be plotted in the same graph, with x-axis being the wavelength, and y-axis being comparisons & irradiance.
+  The plots should show the temporal average of the relative difference between the model and the observation.
+- **NFR208**: Switching between comparison graphs should be fast, there shouldn’t be a loading time of longer than 2 seconds when switching and drawing them after the comparison shouldn’t take more than 20 seconds.

 ### Output